SR42-dev/pedestrian-intention-fuzzy-classifier/README.md

 ### Next short-term goal(s) :

 - Predict pedestrian positions on frame based on collected data and compare with reality (show the path of the camera and that of the pedestrian intersecting with IRL test video)
-    - Last window and future window implementation.
+    - Last window and future window implementation [DONE]
-    - Implement 1D kalman filter for all varying values.
+    - Implement 1D kalman filter for all varying values [IN PROGRESS]
     - Hardware implementation (if necessary) & recording of dynamic scenes.
     - Extend algorithm to multiple pedestrians by multithreading
     - Algorithm optimization